-Having opened to the public in 2017 and 2018 respectively, the newcomers bring their own unique flavour to the High Country, spreading the trail wider and offering beer lovers more variety, not just in beer, but food, scenery and history.
+Having opened to the public across 2017 and 2018, the newcomers bring their own unique flavour to the High Country, spreading the trail wider and offering beer lovers more variety, not just in beer, but food, scenery and history.

 “In the early days when the trail first kicked off it helped me because no one knew who I was,” James Booth of Black Dog Brewery said.

 “You had places like Bridge Road Brewers and Bright Brewery that were really well established and obviously people were going there asking ‘are there any other breweries in the area?’
 The brewery gave them the little brochure passport and they know where to go from there.
 It’s definitely helped people to discover who we are.”

 Founder of Bright Brewery, Scott Brandon, believes wholeheartedly in the trail being an overwhelmingly positive thing for everyone involved.

 “The thing about the HCBT is it helps with the overall tourism offering for the area by sharing what we do and working with the other breweries,” he said.

 “Firstly it helps consolidate funds to have a concerted marketing effort, which a single brewery would have difficulty doing on its own, but it shows our customers that there’s more on offer in the region which has a flow on effect to each of the High Country Brewery Trail breweries.”

 Feast High Country caught up with the owners of Billson’s - Nathan Cowan, Malt Shed - Mat Saunders, and Mitta Mitta Brewing Co. - Tim Cabelka, to talk about their recent leap into the High Country beer community - what they bring to the table and exciting plans on the horizon ...

 Nathan: “There’s a few things...
 It was founded in 1872 by an English man named George Billson and he chose the site because of the brilliant springwater.
 All of our products are made with water from a spring-fed old brick well.